-Broadly speaking, visualization is all about generating a mental picture that helps you achieve your goals.
-In some cases, it serves as motivation.
-In others, it allows you to relieve your anxiety and increase your focus.
+Broadly speaking, visualization techniques are all about generating a mental picture that helps you achieve your goals.
+In some cases, it serves as motivation, while in others it allows you to relieve your anxiety and increase your focus.

-In any case, the right visualization techniques can help you succeed—no matter what you’re aspiring to achieve.
+It can be practiced by anyone regardless of their current life circumstances, and community.
+In any case, the right techniques can help you succeed in life no matter what you’re aspiring to achieve.

 Let’s take a look at some of the common ways visualization techniques are applied:

 - Motivation – Most of us have experienced difficulty in finding motivation.
 Visualization can remind you what you’re trying to accomplish and inspire you to keep working hard to achieve your goals.

 - Confidence – Picturing yourself in a successful or powerful position can conjure feelings of confidence that you’ll be able to achieve this.
 It’s a neat mental trick that yields a powerful effect.